 _ Livia Firth

 Taking a close look at my wardrobe, I realise that most of my favourite items are over 10 years old.
-Are are still in a perfect state and of timeless style.
+Are still in a perfect state and of timeless style.
 A Dries van Noten dotted coat, a pair of wide legged black Jil Sander pants, a Prada dress (or two) and yes, lucky me, vintage Chanel and Hermès bags.
 One of the perks while owning a designer vintage platform.
-What I no longer wear, I sell and from the proceeds another classic piece enters my closet.
+What I no longer wear, I re-sell and from the proceeds another classic piece enters my closet.

 Based on my sale shopping experience this first weeks of January, I can tell you that I’m in a different mindset already.
 Do I need this?
 Do I have something similar (and back into the rack goes a pair of black pants) already?
 Will I wear it at least 30 times?